Frequently Asked Questions

 Why do some types of honey look different from others?

 Each honey is unique.
 A honey's color, texture, and flavor is determined by the type of flowers from which the bees gathered nectar.
-Monofloral honeys generally have distinct tastes and colors which are vastly different from one another. colors, flavors, and textures can even change from season to season based on factors like weather and the types of plants available in the vicinity of a hive.
+Monofloral honeys generally have distinct tastes and colors which are vastly different from one another.
+Colors, flavors, and textures can even change from season to season based on factors like weather and the types of plants available in the vicinity of a hive.
 The differences found from one variety of honey to another is the hallmark of a natural food.

 Is your honey pasteurized?

-Pasteurization requires heating a food product to a temperature that is high enough to kill bacteria.
-The heating process of pasteurization would destroy the natural flavors and health benefits of our honey.
+No. Pasteurization requires heating a food product to a temperature that is high enough to kill bacteria.
+The heating process of pasteurization would destroy the natural flavors and health benefits of our raw honey.
 Honey has its own miraculous way of fighting dangerous bacteria.
 The natural hygroscopic and antimicrobial nature of honey, which is a result of its high natural sugar composition, inhibits the growth of nearly all bacterial species making pasteurization unnecessary.

 Is your honey from your own hives?